 The first and foremost part of building an LLC in AZ is to pick up the right company name.
 Try to select a name that corresponds to Arizona standards and is conveniently accessed by prospective customers.

-What Instructions Should Be Followed While Naming an LLC?
+Instructions to Follow While Naming an LLC

-- Avoid using the words that can mystify your LLC name with the government agencies, such as State Organizations, Treasury, FBI, etc.
+- Avoid using the words that can confuses your LLC name with the government agencies, such as State Department, Treasury, FBI, etc.

 #2: Find a Registered Agent